Far'un

 Far'un (فرعون) is a Palestinian town in the Tulkarm Governorate in the northwestern West Bank, located four kilometers south of Tulkarm near the border with Israel.
-According to the Palestinian Central Bureau of Statistics, Far'un had a population of 3,100 inhabitants in 2007 but raised to 4,321 inhabitants in 2020.
+According to the Palestinian Central Bureau of Statistics, Far'un had a population of 3,100 inhabitants in 2007 and 4,131 by 2017.

 History

 In 1265, Far'un was among the villages and estates sultan Baibars allocated to his amirs after he had expelled the Crusaders.
 Half of the income from Far'un went to his emir Saif al-Din Dakhak al-Baghdadi, the other half to his emir Alam al-Din Sanjar al-Azkashi.

 In 1320, Far'un is shown by Marino Sanuto on his map from that year as Farona.